cch123/claude-controller/README.md

 swift run
 ```

-Or build and copy to Applications:
+Or build and copy to your PATH:

 ```bash
 swift build -c release